-ESP provides students with a full-tuition summer scholarship—and the first installment of a $3,000 stipend—so that they can take part in our summer bridge program.
+ESP provides students with a full scholarship (inclusive of any federal grant eligibility) and the first installment of a $3,000 stipend so that they can take part in our summer bridge program.
 Through this program, students will:

 - improve their math and writing skills by taking two introductory courses, for full credit, during Case Western Reserve’s Summer Session

 - participate in daily study groups and tutoring sessions

 - build relationships with instructors, educational support staff, and a mentor who will meet with them individually each week

 - take part in workshops to learn the strategies and habits of successful college students

 Because ESP students will earn six credits through the summer bridge program, they will be able to take a lighter course load during during their freshman year.
 As a result, they will have more time to focus on their first-year classes and establish a foundation for academic success at Case Western Reserve.

 Peer Support Network

 Fellow students in the Emerging Scholars Program are only the first of many friends participants will make as undergraduates on the Case Western Reserve campus.
 However, the relationships they develop with one another in the summer can play an especially important role in promoting their future success.